wasPrime/wasPrime.github.io/source/_posts/What-is-std-unique-ptr.md

 The design philosophy of `std::unique_ptr` is simple.
 It's just a wrapper of a raw pointer and it controls the life cycle of the target object by RAII (especially within its destructor).

 {% note info %}
-Use the implementation of `std::unique_ptr` in MSVC STL.
+The implementation of `std::unique_ptr` shown in this page is from MSVC STL.
 {% endnote %}

 ```C++